 Tennis is a face paced game, with matches consisting of a number of games grouped into sets.
 Each set is 6 games, and each match is the best of 3 sets, with men’s tournament play being the best of 5 sets.
 Winning a set means winning the majority of matches in that set.
 Tournaments are held all over the world, with the most famous being Wimbledon, in the UK, and the US Open, held in New York.

 One thing to consider with tennis is that different venues change the game considerably.
-For instance, Wimbledon is played on grass courts, the US Open on hard courts, a type of artificial surface, and the French Open is played on clay courts.
+For instance, Wimbledon is played on grass courts, the US Open on hard courts.
 Each surface means the ball reacts very differently, and players often have a style much more suited to one surface than another, affecting how they perform.